 The Associate Clinical Account Specialist (ACAS) position is a 6-9-month training position for those with little to no electrophysiology (EP) experience.
-Upon successful graduation from the program, the ACAS will be promoted to a Clinical Account Specialist (CAS).
-As a CAS the candidate will provide expert clinical product and technical assistance and training to physicians and EP lab staff on the effective use of BWI’s systems and catheter equipment (e.g., The CARTO® System, associated software modules and RF generator) during case procedures within an assigned geography.
-The expectation that is that this work leads to meeting and/or exceeding business goals.
+Upon successful graduation from the ACAS program, you will be promoted to a Clinical Account Specialist (CAS).
+As a CAS, you will provide expert clinical product and technical assistance and training to physicians and EP lab staff on the effective use of BWI’s systems and catheter equipment (e.g., The CARTO® System, associated software modules and RF generator) during case procedures within your assigned geography.
+The expectation is that this work leads to meeting and/or exceeding business goals.

 Under (e.g. limited supervision, general direction, etc.) and in accordance with all applicable federal, state and local laws/regulations and corporate Johnson & Johnson, procedures and guidelines, this position: